 - Mycoplasma genitalium

 Pathogens are the biological agents that cause illness.
-The same pathogens that cause sexually transmitted infections (STIs) can also cause urethritis.
+The same pathogens that cause STIs can also cause urethritis.
 These include the bacteria that cause gonorrhea and chlamydia and the parasite that causes trichomoniasis.

 There are also viruses that can lead to the development of urethritis.
-These include the human papillomavirus (HPV), the herpes simplex virus, and the cytomegalovirus.
+These include the human papillomavirus (HPV), the herpes simplex virus (HSV), and the cytomegalovirus (CMV).

 Your doctor will ask you about your symptoms.
-They’ll likely also examine the genital area to make a diagnosis.
+They’ll likely also examine the genital area for discharge, tenderness, sores and any signs of an STI.
+This can help them to make a diagnosis.

 Treatment for urethritis typically includes a course of either antibiotics or antiviral medication.
 Some common treatments for urethritis include: